What do our Alumni Say?

 Vice-Chairman, USF Department of Internal Medicine

-Sarah Gustitus, Graduate Student at Auburn
+Sarah Gustitus, Graduate Student at North Carolina

 The Honors Program provided me with a small community within a large university.
 I loved the big university feel of UF, from the diverse opportunities, to hanging out with 90,000+ fellow Gator fans at football games; however, it was also nice to have the Honors Program niche to develop more intimate connections.
 I found countless stimulating discussions, intellectual challenges, and rewarding experiences through spending time with fellow Honors Gators, whether it be through Honors courses, Honors student organizations, or a friendly Krishna lunch.
 I was also thrilled to get to know the Honors advising staff, who made me feel like more than just another student to push through to graduation.
 These advisers opened my eyes to some of the most rewarding co-curricular and extracurricular activities that I engaged in during my undergraduate years, including joining the Honors Ambassadors and participating in an NSF Research Experience for Undergraduates.